ttflycool/RLCEtoCNF/README.md

   5.In H_G, the check matrix is obtained by generating the matrix.

-  6.Tocnf output the cnf file
+  6.Tocnf output the cnf file.
+    Input the rows of the matrix as Boolean equations, and block the Boolean equations.

 #RUN
 1. In srlce input n,k,t,m